shinkou/row1col1/README.md

 # row1col1

-row1col1 runs queries, retrieves first columns in the first rows, and put them in a metric (CSV).
-It was originally developed to verify data across multiple databases.
+row1col1 runs queries, retrieves first columns in the first rows, and put them in a CSV file.
+It was originally developed to verify data across multiple databases before and after migrations.

 ## How to Compile